Close

 Toronto elected to sponsor a Grade One competition pipe band (originally the General Motors Pipe Band) under the direction of P/M Bill Livingston.
 Within a few short years, this band won the World Championship Pipe Band title, the first non-Scottish band in history to win the event!

 In 1978, Captain John McDonald and the members of the Fort Calgary Outpost arranged to bring the Montreal Pipe Band to Calgary for a taste of western hospitality and to participate in the world famous Calgary Stampede Parade.
-Captain A. Stuart McLean invited everyone out to 'Tobermorry', his ranch in Priddis where he put an entire steer on a BBQ to feed the troops - an event that would never be forgotten by the lads from Montreal!
+Captain A. Stuart McLean invited everyone out to 'Tobermorry', his ranch near Priddis where he put an entire steer on a BBQ to feed the troops - an event that would never be forgotten by the lads from Montreal!

 This trip initiated the dialog that would quickly result in the Fort Calgary Outpost (now Garrison) Youth Squad!